all-of-us/workbench/README.md

 ```Shell
 ./project.rb appengineRun
 ```
 This will generate MapStruct files that are necessary for the app to compile.
-This command will never complete - when it has gotten to 97% it will hang forever.
+On Macs, this command will never complete - when it has gotten to 97% it will hang forever.
 It can safely be `ctrl+c`'d at that point.

 ## Development Process